 The Developer Circle in Mexico City was one of the first circles in the program, kicking off in spring of 2016.
-It has quickly grown into a busy and diverse hub of more than 800 developers and entrepreneurs, many of whom are experienced and well-connected members of the wider tech community who were looking for a forum to share ideas and learn from each other.
+It has quickly grown into a busy and diverse hub of developers and entrepreneurs, many of whom are experienced and well-connected members of the wider tech community who were looking for a forum to share ideas and learn from each other.

 The circle leads Miguel, Jacqui and Adán believe that sharing knowledge, helping each other and giving back to the community are core principles of their circle's mission and success.
 They are leveraging the program as a platform for talented developers to connect with entrepreneurs to start building new businesses, and they are structuring collaboration and learning through technical deep-dives, workshops and hackathons.
 They have also created a forum for professional developers to spend time mentoring students, helping them advance their skills.